olivDiogo/SmartHome/docs/userStories/useStoryIndex.md

 [US26](us26/us26_readme.md) - As Product Owner, I want the system to have a type of sensor that gives the electric energy consumption over a period (Wh).

-US30 - Como PO, pretendo aplicar/adotar DDD ao projeto.
+**US30** - Como PO, pretendo aplicar/adotar DDD ao projeto.

-US31 - As Product Owner, I want the system to support data persistence using JPA.
+**US31** - As Product Owner, I want the system to support data persistence using JPA.

-US32 - As Product Owner, I want the system to support data persistence using Spring.
+**US32** - As Product Owner, I want the system to support data persistence using Spring.

 [US33](us33/us33_readme.md) - As a Room Owner [or Power User, or Administrator], I want to get a list of all unit of a device in a room, in a given period.

 [US34](us34/us34_readme.md) - As a Room Owner [or Power User, or Administrator], I want to get the maximum instantaneous temperature difference between a device in the room and the outside, in a given period.

+**US35** - As Product Owner, I want the project to have a REST API (HTTP REST controllers, implemented using Spring Boot, including HATEOAS).

 [US36](us36/us36_readme.md) - As a Power User or Administrator, I want to get the peak power consumption of the house, in a given period.
 The house has a device acting as the grid power